rsnodgrass/hass-lunos/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)

-## Supported Smart Switches
+## Supported Smart Relays

 IMPORTANT: The pair of smart switches CANNOT be 120V switches as they MUST NOT be connected to any power source.
 The switches for the LUNOS Universal Controller must be relay switches only.

-### Recommended
+### Recommended Smart Relay

-The [WeMo Maker](https://www.belkin.com/uk/p/P-F7C043/) (F7C043) is the recommended option for novices as it is UL-listed, uses standard power adapter that plugs into any wall outlet, and keeps 120V circuit completely separate from relay side.
+The [WeMo Maker](https://www.belkin.com/uk/p/P-F7C043/) (F7C043) is the recommended option for novices as it is UL-listed, uses standard power adapter that plugs into any wall outlet, keeps 120V circuit completely separate from the relay side, and communicates over WiFi.
 Since the WeMo Maker plugs into any standard outlet, no electrical inspection should be required for the install and wiring of this to a LUNOS Universal Controller.

 ### Advanced Electricans Only